xin2233/ctagsx-c-cpp/README.md

 ## Todo List
 * [√]fix : If the navigated-to line contains multiple occurrences of the tag name, the cursor is only placed at the first occurrence
+* []fix: when ctrl + click, the cursor is placed at the first occurrence of the tag name, and at this time the click is not done, but the goto definition is executed.

 ## Release Notes
 Please refer to the [changelog](CHANGELOG.md).